 You can apply for a market operator licence to be granted or renewed in paper or online.

-To apply in paper complete market operator application form (pdf 243KB).
-Send your completed application to:
+To apply by post complete the market operator application form (PDF 226KB) and send your completed application to:

-You can apply for a market operator licence online on GOV.UK website, however we may require to request additional information to supplement the Scottish system.
+You can apply for a market operator licence online, however we may require additional information to supplement the Scottish system.